-Yemen is one of the worst places on earth to be a child.
+Yemen is one of the worst places on Earth to be a child.

 Yemen is one of the most terrifying places in the world to be a child.
 Children are bearing the brunt of a brutal armed conflict which escalated in March 2015 and shows no sign of a resolution.
 Scores of children are dying every month, while those who survive live in constant fear of being killed.

 Since the escalation of fighting, basic services have been decimated.
 Food, medicine and water are all in short supply.
 More than 11 million children are in need of urgent humanitarian assistance.
 If you would like to learn more about the Yemen crisis or how you can help children, donate to Yemen today.

 “Yemen is one of the worst places on earth to be a child right now.
 More than 11 million Yemeni children are today in acute need of humanitarian assistance.
 That’s almost every single Yemeni boy and girl.”